Spike Sets 2023 Target For Supersonic Airliner

 Key Takeaways:

-• Spike Aerospace CEO Vik Kachoria expects a commercial supersonic aircraft design to fly by late 2023, aiming for a $125 million price point and competitive seat costs with business class.
+• Spike Aerospace CEO Vik Kachoria anticipates a commercial supersonic aircraft design flying by the end of 2023, aiming for reasonable costs, minimal sonic boom, and seat prices competitive with business-class tickets for time-sensitive travelers.

 See a mistake?
 Contact us.